 Our teaching methods include lots of hands-on practical work, at all times supported by about one teacher for every four students.
 This allows for plenty of personal supervision and feedback.
 Furthermore, we use powerpoint presentations, lots of teaching aids (such as anatomical models), experiential exercises, movement practices, mindfulness and perceptual meditations, small group explorations, films and comprehensive class notes to support the learning process.
 We also hold a clear intention for our courses to be creative, open and enjoyable.

 We are blessed with a fantastic faculty, including several leading teachers in the field.
-Our teachers have been in clinical practice, studying and running courses for many years, so they embody direct experience of the subjects taught.
-There is a team of teachers who are present throughout each training, as well as guest tutors who attend certain seminars.
-This means that students have the opportunity to learn directly from a number of experienced mentors.
+Our teachers have been in clinical practice, studying and running courses for many years, so they embody direct experience of the subjects taught (not just theory).
+A team of teachers is present throughout each training to support students’ learning process, so that participants can learn directly from a number of experienced mentors.

 Graduates from our training are awarded a professional diploma in Biodynamic Craniosacral Therapy and given the designated letters B.C.S.T.
 (Biodynamic Craniosacral Therapist).
 The B.C.S.T. award comes from the Trust as part of its membership of the International Affiliation of Biodynamic Trainings (IABT).
-Graduates are also accepted into the following professional associations: the International Cranial Association (ICrA), British Complementary Medicine Association (BCMA) and Complementary and Natural Healthcare Council (CNHC).
+Graduates are also accepted into the following professional associations: the International Cranial Association (ICrA), Complementary Medical Association (CMA) and Complementary and Natural Healthcare Council (CNHC).
 Furthermore, our professional qualification is recognised by numerous Craniosacral Therapy practitioner associations around the world.

 Craniosacral Therapy is primarily learned 'hands-on'.
 Our unique low cost Teaching Clinic enables students to gain relevant hands-on experience working with patients.
 This involves one-to-one supervision by experienced practitioners, as well as opportunities to take a leading role in giving treatments during the latter stages of the training, so that by the time the course is over students can develop the necessary skills to work as 'front-line' therapists and the confidence to set up their own practices.